skeoop/skeoop.github.io/Project-Reviews.md

 and doesn't bother to close statements at end of methods, so may have resource leaks.

-README is OK but would be better if explained more about *how* you used technology.
+README is OK but would be better if you explained more about *how* you used technology.
 App requires SQLite, but you don't document it or list as dependency.

 ## Deadshot

 Project gets a low score due to (a) lots of code copied from RealTutsGML or the web site https://codingmakesimple.com, and (b) poor code that isn't OO style programming.
-Low score for Executable because JAR throws exception due to image files not found, even though I suggested to the team about wrong case for image names.
+Low score for Executable because JAR throws exception due to image files not found, even though I notified the team about wrong case for image names.

 Not much work by Napasai.
 Most of his 22 commits were updates to README.md, and all of them between May 8-14.
 2,773 lines written by Dechabol, 347 by Napasai and a large part of Napasai contribs are to README.md.

-Several parts of the code are very similar to game created in RealTutGML Youtube tutorial videos.
+Several parts of the code are very similar to the game created in RealTutGML Youtube tutorial videos.
 See:

 * https://www.youtube.com/user/RealTutsGML/featured
 * https://github.com/danielmacho72/spacegame based on RealTutGML